Dictatorship: Personalist

-Ba'athist Syria was ruled by the highly personalist generational dictatorship of Hafez al-Assad (r.
+Syria was ruled by the highly personalist generational dictatorship of Hafez al-Assad (r.
 1971–2000) and his son Bashar al-Assad (r.
-2000 – 2024) between the late Cold War in the 1970s until 2024.
+2000 – 2024) between the Cold War in the 1970s until 2024.

 Personalist dictatorships are regimes in which all of the power lies in the hands of a single individual.
 They differ from other forms of dictatorships in that the dictator has greater access to key political positions and the government's treasury, and they are more commonly subject to the discretion of the dictator.
 Personalist dictators may be members of the military or leaders of a political party, but neither the military nor the party exercises power independently from the dictator.
 In personalist dictatorships, the elite corps are usually made up of close friends or family members of the dictator, who typically handpicks these individuals to serve their posts.
 These dictatorships often emerge either from loosely organized seizures of power, giving the leader opportunity to consolidate power, or from democratically elected leaders in countries with weak institutions, giving the leader opportunity to change the constitution.
 Personalist dictatorships are more common in Sub-Saharan Africa due to less established institutions in the region.
 There has been an increase in personalist dictatorships since the end of the Cold War.

 Personalist dictators typically favor loyalty over competence in their governments and have a general distrust of intelligentsia.
 Elites in personalist dictatorships often do not have a professional political career and are unqualified for the positions they are given.
 A personalist dictator will manage these appointees by segmenting the government so that they cannot collaborate.
 The result is that such regimes have no internal checks and balances, and are thus unrestrained when exerting repression on their people, making radical shifts in foreign policy, or starting wars with other countries.
 Due to the lack of accountability and the smaller group of elites, personalist dictatorships are more prone to corruption than other forms of dictatorship, and they are more repressive than other forms of dictatorship.
 Personalist dictatorships often collapse with the death of the dictator.
 They are more likely to end in violence and less likely to democratize than other forms of dictatorship.